shreya888/Daily-Code-Diary/README.md

 # Daily-Code-Diary
-All that I learn, practice, re-learn, read etc. will be recorded here.
+All that I learn, practice, re-learn, articles I read with summary etc. will be recorded here.